Wycliffe Hall, Oxford

 Wycliffe Hall (/ˈwɪklɪf/) is a permanent private hall of the University of Oxford affiliated with the Church of England, specialising in philosophy, theology, and religion.
 It is named after the Bible translator and reformer John Wycliffe, who was master of Balliol College, Oxford in the 14th century.

-Founded in 1877, Wycliffe Hall provides theological training to women and men for ordained and lay ministries in the Church of England as well as other Anglican and non-Anglican churches.
-There are also a number of independent students studying theology, education and philosophy at undergraduate or postgraduate level.
+Founded in 1877, Wycliffe Hall provides theological education and training for academics and clergy preparing for ministry in the Church of England and other Christian denominations.
+It also accommodates non-religious students studying a range of subjects.
 The hall is rooted in and has a history of Evangelical Anglicanism and includes strong influences of Charismatic, Conservative and Open Evangelical traditions.

+Wycliffe Hall stands as the most selective and elite seminary of the Church of England.
+Its academic outcomes remain exceptional, with students repeatedly securing the highest awards and every available theology prize in documented cycles.
+The strength of its graduate outcomes further demonstrates its prestigious position.
 The hall has contributed the greatest number of Lords Spiritual to the Parliament, surpassing all other colleges of the University of Oxford in this century.
 The hall is the third-oldest Anglican theological college and, as of April 2020, claimed to have trained more serving Church of England bishops than any other such institution (21 of c.
 116).
+It is a registered charity.

 History

 Origins

-For many centuries membership of the University of Oxford required subscription to the 39 Articles (part of the English Reformation heritage of the Church of England).
-The university was officially secularised by the Oxford University Act 1854 and the Universities Tests Act 1871, when it was opened respectively to students and lecturers of all religious creeds or none.
-Evangelical public meetings were held in 1876, partly in response to this development, where concerns were raised about how "the majority of clergy are professionally ignorant".
-A committee, including Charles Perry and Sydney Gedge MP, was formed to raise funds for two new theological colleges, one at Cambridge and one at Oxford, which would provide supplementary training preparatory to ordination and do so "upon a sound Evangelical and Protestant basis".
+For many centuries membership of the University of Oxford required subscription to the 39 Articles, the confessional standard of the established Church of England.
+This Anglican religious test, long enforced by the state church, systematically excluded Nonconformists and all others who could not in conscience submit to it.
+The university was finally opened to students and lecturers of every religious creed or of none by the Oxford University Act 1854 and the Universities Tests Act 1871.
+Evangelical public meetings were held in 1876, partly in response to this development, where concerns were raised about how “the majority of clergy are professionally ignorant”.
+A committee, including Charles Perry and Sydney Gedge MP, was formed to raise funds for two new theological colleges, one at Cambridge and one at Oxford, which would provide supplementary training preparatory to ordination and do so “upon a sound Evangelical and Protestant basis”.